-A second key feature of the eLISA concept is that the test masses are protected from disturbances as much as possible by a careful design and the "drag-free" operation.
-To establish the drag-free operation, a housing around the test mass senses the relative position of test mass and spacecraft, and a control system commands the spacecraft thrusters to follow the free-falling mass.
+A second key feature of the eLISA concept is that the test masses are protected from disturbances as much as possible by a careful design and "drag-free" operation.
+To establish drag-free operation, a housing around the test mass senses the relative position of test mass and spacecraft, and a control system commands the spacecraft thrusters to follow the free-falling mass.
 Drag-free operation reduces the time-varying disturbances to the test masses caused by force gradients arising in a spacecraft that is moving with respect to the test masses.
-The requirements on the power spectral density of the residual acceleration of the test mass is or where f is the frequency.
+The requirements on the power spectral density of the residual acceleration of the test mass are